Skip to content

 What Type of Contract Do Apprentices Have?

 When you employ an apprentice in your business, you will have a contractual agreement with them.
-This law now refers to this contract as a contract of service, though it used to call it a contract of apprenticeship.
+This law now refers to this contract as a contract of service, though it used to be called a contract of apprenticeship.
 This contract is essentially the same as a normal employment contract.
 It should detail, for example, their:

 The contract of service grants apprentices the same rights as other employees.
 This includes the right to: